Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 - knowledge-graph: Stores and retrieves facts from the Graphiti temporal knowledge graph

-- opnsense: Directly queries the OPNsense REST API for firewall rules and DHCP leases
+- opnsense: Queries the OPNsense REST API for firewall rules and DHCP leases

 - ryse-shades: Controls RYSE SmartBridge window shades (with the workaround that